youzan/vant/src/tab/README.md

 ### Swipeable

-In swipeable mode, you can switch tabs with swipe gestrue in the content.
+In swipeable mode, you can switch tabs with swipe gesture in the content.

 ```html
 <van-tabs v-model:active="active" swipeable>